rzepkka/Master-Thesis-Project/README.md

 #### This project was carried out as part of a Master’s Thesis project at the University of Amsterdam, in collaboration with UMC’s Alzheimer Center.

-*Author: Julia Rzepka, University of Amsterdam, submitted in partial fulfillment for the degree of master of science*
+*Author: Julia Rzepka, University of Amsterdam, submitted in partial fulfillment for the degree of Master of Science*

 *Internal Supervisor: Sara Mahdavi Hezavehi, UVA*